Nonreciprocal heat transport in the Kitaev chiral spin liquid: Conclusion

 \section{Conclusion}

 We have theoretically examined nonreciprocal heat transport in the Kitaev chiral spin liquid considering open edges.
 The DMI at the edge induces an asymmetry in the Majorana band, thereby leading to nonreciprocal heat transport.
 We stress that the nonreciprocal transport considered here occurs even if we take into account the contributions from both upper and lower edges.
 This feature is contrasted to the previous studies which focus on one particular edge~\cite{Yasuda2020}.
 This nonreciprocal heat transport is enhanced in the low temperature region, while the dilute flux excitation in the bulk can further enhance its signature.
 Furthermore, there exists the potential to manipulate both of direction and magnitude of the nonreciprocal heat current by varying the external magnetic fields, corresponding to the sign and the absolute value of $D_{1}=D_{3}=h_{x}D_{x}-h_{y}D_{y}$.
+As a future perspective, it would be interesting to explore how an inhomogeneous potential influences the bulk thermal current~\cite{Pachos2020}.
 Further development of nonreciprocal phenomena is expected in various Majorana systems.